sdsc-hpc-training-org/notebooks-101/Docs/source/prerequisites.md

 If you’re not familiar with Anaconda, check it out [here](https://www.anaconda.com/products/individual).

 ## Install Miniconda
 To install Miniconda on Linux, you need to locate and download the installer package for your system.
-For linx, you will find a list of installers [here](https://docs.conda.io/en/latest/miniconda.html#linux-installers).
-On the HPC system, use
+For linx, you will find a list of installers [https://docs.conda.io/en/latest/miniconda.html#linux-installers](https://docs.conda.io/en/latest/miniconda.html#linux-installers).
+On the HPC system, use:
 ```
 wget <link-to-installer-file>
 ```